hplp/Insider/README.md

 1. This is the AWS F1 version of Insider system.
 Since F1 does not open the partial reconfiguration interface to users, this version does not support dynamically reload the in-storage accelerators.
 Anytime when you wish to switch to a new accelerator, you need to reprogram the whole FPGA.

 2. This version does not support simultaneous multiple applications.
-We will provide a separate github repository to support that.
+We provide [a separate github repository](https://github.com/zainryan/Insider-multiapp) to support that.

 ## Preliminaries